leondutoit/pg-need-to-know/notes.md

 - write about the model - on MAC, three use cases - data organisation up to the admin
 - write about auth requirements
 - implement /rpc/token, document
+- for group_add, also provide: all_owners, and all_users